Courses:

 Credit Hours: 3

 This course introduces students to the concept of social media analytics and techniques used to analyze social media data such as texts, networks, and actions.
-Students will learn how to extract data from popular social media platforms and analyze such data using software tools such as R to identify trends, sentiment, opinion leaders and communities.
+Students will learn how to extract data from popular social media platforms and analyze such data using industry-standard software tools to identify trends, sentiment, opinion leaders, and communities through social network analysis and natural language processing.

 Duration: 7 weeks